-“Act” means the Metropolitan Region Town Planning Scheme Act 1959, as from time to time amended;
+Act means the Metropolitan Region Town Planning Scheme Act 1959, as from time to time amended;

-“Board” means the Board of Valuers established by the Act.
+Board means the Board of Valuers established by the Act.

 3. Notification of sale and application for valuation

 (1) An owner intending to sell land that is subjected to injurious affection due to, or arising out of, the land being reserved under the Scheme shall, if intending to claim compensation pursuant to section 36 of the Act, —